s-webber/java-ai-techniques/README.md

 ## Approach

-The techniques have been implemented using Java 7.
+The techniques have been implemented using Java 7 and Google Guava.
 The unit tests have been implemented using JUnit and jMock.

 ## Building